JE-lee/generator-node-typescript/README.md

 ## Highlights of the latest release

+- I use nodemon to restart the application in the lib with running the dev script.
 - I use latest version of **TypeScript**.
 - I use [yarn](https://yarnpkg.com) in place of npm if it's available.
 - I use _jest_ which is a "batteries-included" testing framework with coverage built-in (optionally _mocha_ or _ava_). **You write tests in TypeScript itself**.